APNovichkov/Gif_Search/README.md

     4. Open up your web browser
     5. Go to url the terminal outputs

-Our website is able to load GIFs about a keyboard you enter!
+Our website is able to load GIFs about a keyword you enter!

 The "Keyword" that you enter will be displayed for your convenience.